-The School's major governmental funds are as follows:
+The School's major governmental fund is as follows:

-- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Special Revenue Fund to account for certain Federal grant program resources and food service operations.
+• General Fund - to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes.

-The remaining governmental funds are reported in the aggregate.
+All other governmental funds are non-major and are presented in the aggregate.